oktadev/okta-blog/_source/_posts/2017-10-20-oidc-with-jhipster.md

 by: advocate
 communities: [java]
 description: "JHipster is one of the hippest things to happen to Java developers in the last few years.
 This article shows you how to add single sign-on to your JHipster app with OpenID Connect (OIDC).
 You can even use Keycloak or Okta as your Identity Provider!"
-tags: [spring boot, angular, bootstrap, jhipster, java, typescript, oidc, oauth]
+tags: [spring-boot, angular, bootstrap, jhipster, java, typescript, oidc, oauth]
 type: conversion
 ---